SecretNote.eu

 Twelve characters is the practical minimum, sixteen or more is recommended, and twenty plus is preferred for high-value accounts (email, financial, password manager master).
 At 95 characters per slot, 12 characters gives 79 bits of entropy, 16 gives 105 bits, and 20 gives 131 bits.
 Length is the cheapest entropy you can buy because every added character multiplies the attacker's work, while symbol and case complexity only adds marginally.
 If a system limits passwords to 12-16 characters, prefer the maximum allowed and use a generator.

+First, what is a passphrase?
+It is simply a password made of several random words strung together - like 'correct-horse-battery-staple' - instead of a jumble of letters, digits, and symbols.
+The appeal is that words are far easier for a human to remember and type than something like 'x7$Kp2!qLm'.
+Are they more secure?
 Only if they are long enough.
 A four-word passphrase from the EFF wordlist (7,776 words) gives 51 bits of entropy - weaker than a 9-character random password.
 Six words gives 77 bits, which is roughly equivalent to 12 random characters.
-Passphrases trade entropy density for memorability, so they need more characters to reach the same security as a random password.
-Use passphrases for vault master passwords (where you must remember it) and use generated random passwords for everything else (where the manager remembers them).
+Passphrases trade entropy density for memorability, so they need more words to reach the same strength as a random password.
+The sweet spot: use a long passphrase for the one password you must memorise (your device login or password manager master password), and let a generator make random passwords for everything else, since the manager remembers those for you.

 No. This generator runs entirely in your browser using the WebCrypto API (window.crypto.getRandomValues), which is a cryptographically secure source of randomness backed by the operating system.
 The generated password is created locally, displayed only to you, and never transmitted anywhere.
 The server delivers the page assets and has no visibility into what was generated.
 This makes the tool safe to use even on production accounts.